gaetanlop/Clothing_Classification/README.md

 # Clothing_Classification Web app
-* **Final Product Hosted On Heroku:** https://clothing-classification.herokuapp.com/
+**Final Product Hosted On Heroku:** https://clothing-classification.herokuapp.com/

 I created a tool that classify images of clothes.
-*   This project is done using the Fastai Library.
+*   Project done using the Fastai Library.
 *   I created a tool that classify images of clothes.
 *   Scraped more than 1200  images of clothes from Google Image.
 *   Cleaned Data based on the predictions of a simple convolutional neural net.